School Anxiety & Avoidance Counseling in Mooresville, NC

 Do you coordinate with schools?

-What if my child refuses to go?
+What if my child refuses to go to school?

 Is this just coping skills?